 This modification reflects the fact that the calculated burst function decreases over the 10 s period around the cooling time of 19 s.
 Those fissions that occurred earlier in the irradiation period will already have decreased in heat output so that the integrated fissions over that irradiation are slightly less hot than a pulse after 19 s.
-After one
+After one minute the difference is so negligible that the experiment effectively reproduces a fission pulse.

 More generally, an experiment is constrained by maximum achievable fluxes, maximum total heat that a sample can emit, time delays in sample movement systems and a (potentially small) range of count rates that detectors can accurately handle.
 In order to probe different sections of the fission decay burst function, an experimentalist typically can only adjust the sample irradiation time.
-Figure 4 shows several total heat curves for irradiations of 241 Pu using a 1E14 n/s flux and irradiation times of 0.1, 1, 10, 100 and 1000 seconds.
+Figure 4 shows several total heat curves for irradiations of $^{241}$ Pu using a 1E14 n/s flux and irradiation times of 0.1, 1, 10, 100 and 1000 seconds.
 The burst function calculated using a 1E21 flux over 1 ns and the experimental results from Dickens are included for comparison.
-The non-fission decay heat from 241 Pu is included while decay from capture events are excluded.
+The non-fission decay heat from $^{241}$ Pu is included while decay from capture events are excluded.

-Figure 4: Comparison of 241 Pu irradiations against the burst function and Dickens results.
+Figure 4: Comparison of Pu irradiations against the burst function and Dickens results.